mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 You have mainly 3 components running on AKS:

 - Cognitive Orchestrator: gets any new messages coming from IoT Hub and send them to the appropriate processor.
 Currently we have only [Camera Frame Analyzer] service.
-- CamFrame Analyzer: look for faces in image, persist similar faces and identify any faces agains a predefined list and then publish frame analysis results with basic demographics information.
+- CamFrame Analyzer: look for faces in image, persist similar faces and identify any faces against a predefined list and then publish frame analysis results with basic demographics information.
 - Crowd Analyzer: taking an analyzed Camera Frame and produced 1-hour demographics view (total males, total females, age groups, emotions,...) and persist the results in db so it can be displayed in a dashboard.

 All services are deployed to AKS in a namespace called [crowd-analytics].
 Let's check all deployments: